4 Core Strategies for Managing Anxiety

 Mindfulness Meditation

-Practicing mindfulness brings your attention to the present moment.
-This helps break the cycle of ruminative, anxiety-provoking thoughts about the future or past.
-Even short, daily sessions of meditation can significantly improve your emotional regulation and overall stress levels.
+Mindfulness meditation helps bring your attention back to the present moment.
+This can interrupt the cycle of anxious thoughts that pull you into the future or keep you stuck replaying the past.
+Even short, regular sessions can support emotional regulation and help stress feel more manageable over time.

 3. Lifestyle and Self-Care Practices